 Moving into a new place can often break the bank – you have deposits, holding fees, admin fees, and rent to pay upfront, but thankfully with savings and my birthday money – which was the week before – I was able to move in with a little cash to spare on decorating.

 I’m not going to show the whole flat yet as it’s not ready, but here are some pictures from the different areas and the hacks I’ve created to save space.

 I only have two cupboards so to save space for food and drinks I’ve moved my dinnerware to the counter.
 The plate holder and mug tree are both from IKEA for £5 and £7 respectively.
 The plates were given to me by a friend and all of my mugs are either Disney or Harry Potter related.

 Spice rack!
 I love my spices.
-My family aren’t fond of spicy foods – pepper is hot to them – but I do enjoy a bit of spice in my life.
+My family isn’t fond of spicy foods – pepper is hot to them – but I do enjoy a bit of spice in my life.
 This spice rack was £3 from IKEA.

 Another favourite.
 I love mason jars and I love displaying things in my kitchen uniformly.
-I took these mason jars – £2 each from Wilko and IKEA – and filled them with things that take up space in my cupboard – coffee, hot chocolate and pasta – and then using some Tim Holtz label stickers I’ve had forever I labelled each jar.
+I took these mason jars – £2 each from Wilko and IKEA – and filled them with things that take up space in my cupboard – coffee, hot chocolate, and pasta – and then using some Tim Holtz label stickers I’ve had forever I labeled each jar.
 These stickers are easily removable so if I want to change up the jars I can.